Dylan J. Altschuler

 Localized radial roll patterns in higher space dimensions

-Jason J. Bramburger, DJA, Chloe I. Avery, Tharathep Sangsawang, Margaret Beck, Paul Carter, Bjorn Sandstede
+Jason J. Bramburger, DJA, Chloe I. Avery, Tharathep Sangsawang, Margaret Beck, Paul Carter, Bjorn Sandstede.

 SIAM J. Applied Dynamical Systems, 2019. ( PDF)